Corylus jacquemontii: Propagation

 Corylus jacquemontiican be propagated by seed or by layering.

 The seed (or nut) ripens in mid to late autumn and may need to be protected from squirrels (if they are around).
 If kept in a cool and dry place, and also not shelled, the seed should store for up to 12 months.
 For best results the seed should be sown as soon as it is harvested (from the tree) in autumn, and sown in a cold frame.
 The seed should germinate during late winter or spring.

 If using stored seed, they should be pre-soaked in warm water for up to 48 hours and then given 2 weeks of warm followed by 3–4 months cold stratification, to break the embryonic dormancy phase.
 They should germinate between 1 and 6 months at 20 °C. When the seedlings are large enough to handle (when the first pair of true leaves appear), prick the seedlings out into individual pots and then grow them in a cold frame or in a sheltered place outdoors for their first winter.
 They can then be planted out into their permanent positions in late spring or early summer (of the following year).
 Layering in autumn.
 Easy, it takes about 6 months.

 Layering is carried out in autumn.
 Normally via ground layering or simple layering, one of the lower stems or branches (of the tree) is bent down and the target region is buried in the soil.
 They are then pinned to hold the branches in place.
 This process takes about 6 months, before the new plant can be separated from the older shrub.

 Conservation

 Its conservation status is Data deficient (DD), according to the IUCN (last assessed in 2014).

 The species has recently been subjected to pressures from global warming, climate change, and anthropogenic pressure (Gupta and Sharma, 2015).

 Many of the forests where C. jacquemontii is a native species, are being rapidly degraded through over-exploitation (of resources) and also habitat destruction, due to the search for fodder, fuel, food and medicinal purposes and other uses.

-Its has started to suffer from poor seed regeneration, as only a few seeds grow into seedlings near the maternal plants, due to the effects of trampling and grazing by animals both by wild as well as domesticated animals like goat, sheep, cow etc.
+It has started to suffer from poor seed regeneration, as only a few seeds grow into seedlings near the maternal plants, due to the effects of trampling and grazing by animals both by wild as well as domesticated animals like goat, sheep, cow etc.

 It may become a threatened species in the future (Paul et al. 2019).